Judge Dredd Megazine: Content

 and continuing with Tales from the Black Museum.
 It has since expanded to include some unconnected stories and text pieces, including articles, interviews and reviews.

 Unlike 2000 AD, reprint material has been extensively used in order to bring costs down.
 As well as older 2000 AD stories such as Helltrekkers, there have also been reprints that originate elsewhere, such as Preacher and Charley's War.
 Since the demise of 2000 AD Extreme Edition, a bimonthly 2000 AD spinoff which focused on reprints of old strips, a separate reprint supplement has been packaged with each issue of the Megazine, usually focusing on the work of a particular 2000 AD contributor or compiling a particular strip.

 Starting in issue #276 a creator-owned slot that featured Tank Girl, American Reaper and Snapshot has appeared.

-Series
+Selected series

 For a complete list of stories, see the External links section below.